-- You will be emotionally glued to your daughter.
+- You will be emotionally glued to your teen.
 No one wins here.
 She will not appreciate all your sacrifice.
-This is breeding ground for big drama.
+This is a breeding ground for big drama.

 - You get fed up with her and completely detach.
 You tell yourself “she’s made her bed, now she has to lie in it.”

-There is another way and that is to build a Daughter Team.
+There is another way and that is to build a Teen Team.

 It’s not all your responsibility.